mkiol/Snipek/README.md

 To make Snips installation process as easy as possible, Snipek app provides two bash scripts:

 - `snips_download.sh` - downloads all needed binaries from Snips/Raspbian/Debian reposotories
-and Snipek assistant (script can be executed on SFOS directly or on any Linux machine)
+and downloads Snipek assistant (script can be executed on SFOS directly or on any Linux machine)
 - `snips_start.sh` - starts/stops Snips components (script must be executed on SFOS directly)

 After Snipek app installation, both scripts are in `/usr/share/harbour-snipek/snips`.

-Here is few example usages:
+Here are few example usages:

 ```
 # Display usage help for snips_download.sh: